 About the course

-- Grade 5/C or above in GCSE Maths
+• Grade 5 or above in GCSE Mathematics

 In your first year, you will look at issues of climate change and natural disasters, the impact of globalisation and population migration, and how places are rebranded to change their image.
 Your fieldwork will be on the use and management of coasts.

 In your second year, you will extend your understanding of the physical and human worlds through the theme of Contested Planet, which includes topics such as Superpower Geographies, Bridging the Development Gap, Water Conflicts and Energy Security.
 You will also examine the food supply problem through a research unit investigating Life on the Margins.

 20% coursework based on field work research.
 Three final exams at the end of the second year.

 Taken as one of three A Levels, Geography gives you the opportunity to progress to university or other Higher Education institutes.
 A Level Geography equips you with a range of skills and knowledge, which are good preparation for degrees in a wide variety of Humanities and Social Sciences courses.
 It is an excellent subject for developing your ability to think critically and analytically about social issues.

 I am really looking forward to the prospect of studying at one of the best universities in the world

 Subjects: A Levels in Economics, Geography and Government and Politics

 After excelling in his A Levels, Joseph is set to study at the University of Cambridge.